getappmap/appmap-js/packages/scanner/doc/rules/incompatibleHttpClientRequest.md

 ### Rule logic

 Each HTTP client request is converted to an OpenAPI schema document.
-This is done by examining the request method, request URI, parameters, body, headers, etc and representing them as OpenAPI.
+This is done by examining the request method, request URI, parameters, body, headers, etc. and representing them as OpenAPI.
 Then, the client OpenAPI schema is compared to the published server OpenAPI schema.
 If any breaking changes are detected between the client request and the published server schema, these are reported as findings.